jmtroth0/snake/readme.md

 - Can play vs another player.
 If you run into each other you still die!
 - Competing for apples as well as total victory.
+- Easily customizable code.

 # Customization

-To do anything, you will first need to download it.
+To do anything, you will first need to download or clone it.

 ## Adding More Players

 - First go to the snake.js page and add the next entry into SnakeInfo.
 This must include the starting direction, the starting squares, and a color.
 Make sure you aren't starting off running into yourself!
-- Next, got to the css page and create an entry at the bottom for your snake.
+- Next, go to the css page and create an entry at the bottom for your snake.
-  It will need to look like this, with your color and number input:
+  It will need to look something like this, with your color and number input:
 ```
   ul.grid > li.snake-segment3 {
     background: green;